easybill/serverdensity-udp-agent/readme.md

 ```

-this will send a foo metric to serverdensity_udpserver.
+This will send a foo metric to the UDP-Server.
-serverdensity_udpserver will aggregate these packages and send it to serverdensity.
+The UDP-Server will aggregate these packages and send it to serverdensity.

-from performance perspective you could send thousands of messages per second.
+From performance perspective you could send thousands of messages per second.